gijsbotje/bootstrap-1/README.md

 # Installation

-Installation is easy as UI Bootstrap has minimal dependencies - only the AngularJS and Twitter Bootstrap's CSS are required.
+Installation is easy as UI Bootstrap has minimal dependencies - only the AngularJS and Bootstrap's CSS are required.
 *Notes:*
 * Since version 0.13.0, UI Bootstrap depends on [ngAnimate](https://docs.angularjs.org/api/ngAnimate) for transitions and animations, such as the accordion, carousel, etc. Include `ngAnimate` in the module dependencies for your app in order to enable animation.
 * UI Bootstrap depends on [ngTouch](https://docs.angularjs.org/api/ngTouch) for swipe actions.
 Include `ngTouch` in the module dependencies for your app in order to enable swiping.